kimberntsson/repo-excercise/README.md

 ### CheckBooking()

-The CheckBooking stored procedure validates whether a table is already booked on a specified date.
-It will output a status message indicating whether the table is available or already booked.
+The CheckBooking stored procedure checks if a table is already booked on a particular date.
+It outputs a message indicating whether the table is available or booked.

 ```sql
 CREATE PROCEDURE `LittleLemonDB`.`CheckBooking`(IN booking_date DATE, IN table_number INT)